wp-plugins/quickshare/readme.txt

 2. Default plugin display with the Twenty Thirteen theme.

 == Changelog ==
+= 1.4 =
+* Introduce a shortcode for custom QuickShare output.
+You can now use `[quickshare]` anywhere in your posts/pages, even if QuickShare is disabled for that post type by default.
+* @TODO: excluded_ids
+* Don't display QuickShare on `the_excerpt`, which can get especialy nasty if themes strip out html in a later filter.
+You can manually add QuickShare back to these places in your templates.
+* Hide QuickShare when printing web pages.
+* Make the admin preview position draggable.
+* Update Genericons to version 3.0.

 = 1.3.1 =
 * Fix php error from silly missing line of code